Criminal Justice and Criminology M.S. (Emphasis in Criminal Justice)

 Program of Study

-The program is offered via two different tracks.
-The traditional track primarily is offered in a seated format, with some opportunities to take hybrid or online courses.
-The online track allows students to complete the degree requirements utilizing an online delivery method.
-Students will opt into one of three emphases, depending on the track they select.
+The M.S. in Criminal Justice & Criminology with an emphasis in Criminal Justice is offered fully online.
+Students in the seated delivery method may take seated, hybrid, or online courses.
+The online delivery method allows students to complete the degree requirements utilizing a fully online delivery method.
+Students will opt into one of two concentrations, depending on the delivery method they select.

 |Quantitative Research Design|